Goffstown, New Hampshire: History

 The town was described in 1859 by the following:

 In 1816, the Religious Union society was organized.
 A new meetinghouse was erected in the west village.
 Meetings were held two thirds of the time in the new house, and one third in the old house at the center.

-In 1818–1819 residents were deeply interested in the preaching of Rev. Abel Manning, as part of the Second Great Awakening.
+In 1818 and 1819 residents were deeply interested in the preaching of Rev. Abel Manning, as part of the Second Great Awakening.
 65 persons joined the church that year.
-Other ministers were Rev. Benjamin H. Pitman (1820 to 1825), Rev. Henry Wood (1826 to 1831), and Rev. Isaac Willey (1837 to 1853).
+Other ministers were Benjamin H. Pitman (1820 to 1825), Henry Wood (1826 to 1831), and Isaac Willey (1837 to 1853).
 A Baptist church was formed in 1820.

 The town annexed islands on the Amoskeag Falls in the Merrimack River in 1825 and part of New Boston in 1836.

-In the early part of 1841, a female commenced preaching here, and shortly more than half the voters in town came into her support.
+In the early part of 1841, a woman, simply remembered as Miss Parker, commenced preaching here, and shortly more than half the voters in town came into her support.
 She professed no connection with any church.
-The excitement created by her preaching, however, soon died out, the result of it being the organization of the existing Methodist church.
+A town historian notes that "Near the close of her labors she advised her converts to form a Methodist Church."

 The Uncanoonuc Mountains in Goffstown once featured the Uncanoonuc Incline Railway, founded in 1903.
 It first carried tourists in 1907 to the summit of the south peak, on which was built that year the Uncanoonuc Hotel.
 The 5 1/2-story building provided 37–38 guest rooms, and a dining room that accommodated 120.
 It also offered outstanding views of the surrounding valley, including Manchester, connected by electric trolley to the railway's base station.
-The hotel would burn in 1923, and the train was later used to transport skiers to the top.
+The hotel burned in 1923, and the train was later used to transport skiers to the top.
 The railway peaked during the 1930s and 1940s, but was essentially abandoned by the 1950s.
 The summit of the south peak is now the site of numerous television and radio towers.

 Grasmere Village straddles the Piscataquog River in the eastern region of Goffstown.
 The Hillsborough County Railroad Station was located at Grasmere on the southern side of the river.
 Rail-borne freight for Grasmere and other surrounding locales was delivered to this station during the late nineteenth and early twentieth centuries.
 Another rail station in Goffstown was located to the west closer to the town center, and a third was Parker's Station to the west of the town center.